unxed/ap/ap.md

    mapping containing the following keys:

    - `file_path` (string, REQUIRED): The path to the target file, relative to the root of the project directory.
+For security, this path MUST NOT contain components that traverse parent directories (e.g., `..`).
+This ensures the Patcher only operates within the specified project directory.

    - `modifications` (list, REQUIRED): A list of `Modification` objects to be applied sequentially to this file.